archived-codacy/node-codacy-coverage/README.md

 [![David](https://img.shields.io/david/peer/codacy/node-codacy-reporter.svg)](https://david-dm.org/codacy/node-codacy-reporter)

 ##Installation:
-Add the latest version of `codacy` to your package.json:
+Add the latest version of `codacy-reporter` to your package.json:
 ```
-npm install codacy --save
+npm install codacy-reporter --save
 ```

 If you're using mocha, add `mocha-lcov-reporter` to your package.json: